Citywide Curbside Cleanup

 - Set your materials at the curb by 7 a.m. on your pickup day.

 - Weight must not exceed 100 pounds per item/box.

 - Place items in four piles: large metal, appliances, brush and general junk.
 Note: Containers will be disposed of along with the items within.

 - Trucks will go through only once on your scheduled day.
 If you miss your curbside pickup, you will be responsible for disposing of the refuse.
 You can also call Utility Billing at 952-563-8726 and see if you can schedule a bulky materials pickup for an extra fee.

 - Curbside Cleanup is for Bloomington residents ONLY.
-Excess materials could will you more money!
+Excess materials could cost you more money!

 Usable items are items you would feel comfortable giving to a friend or family member.
 These items are quality gently used and new items, fully-functioning, and free of rips, stains and pet hair.

-To report illegal dumping or scavengers that are making a mess, call 911.
+To report illegal dumping or rummagers making a mess, call 911.